 In September, 2007, we announced that we had received an initial order from Kongsberg Maritime, Norway, an OEM for Underwater Vehicles.
 We subsequently signed a five-year contract to provide our proprietary Lithium Ion Superpolymer® cells and, at the option of Kongsberg, to complete further work related to a battery pack to power the Kongsberg Maritime Underwater Vehicle.
 This agreement supports an initial order of USD \$0.5 million, announced in September, 2007 and additional work could increase the order value to USD \$0.9 million.
 The total revenues over the term of the agreement will depend upon the number of vehicles sold by Kongsberg.
-Additional work in connection with this technology is under discussion.

-In October, 2007, we entered into a Memorandum of Understanding ("MOU") for an advanced hybrid electric powertrain for the US Air Force Research Laboratory, totalling approximately \$0.5 million.
-Initial design review is currently underway.
+In October, 2007, we entered into a Memorandum of Understanding ("MOU") for an advanced hybrid electric powertrain for the US Air Force Research Laboratory, totalling approximately \$0.4 million.

 Also in October, 2007, we signed an MOU to establish a polymer Lithium Ion battery plant in India.
-The battery plant is a joint venture with Electrotherm India Ltd., a leading manufacturer of electric vehicles in India, and consists of an initial payment to Electrovaya for its technology, equity participation by Electrovaya as well as a royalty payment based on production.
+The battery plant will be a joint venture with Electrotherm India Ltd., a leading manufacturer of electric vehicles in India, and will consist of an initial payment to Electrovaya for its technology, equity participation by Electrovaya as well as a royalty payment based on production.
 Electrovaya has the right to export batteries from the plant to overseas locations.
-Detailed specifications and definitive agreements are being developed.
+Detailed specifications and definitive agreements continue to be developed.